 - You’ve got a proven background using 3D software the likes of Blender, Maya and/or 3DS Max and can tweak your work with Adobe Photoshop

 - You appreciate great UI design and make sure it’s implemented in our games

 - You’ve got previous projects under your belt in game development and as a game artist

 Metacore is formed by small game teams, each deciding which games to build, when to ship them, and when to pivot or kill them.
 As a company, we’re relatively small too.
-Our headcount is currently 30+, and probably 40+ by the end of this year.
+We’re going at 50 employees, and still growing fast.

 Working at Metacore

 Metacore is the game company where players are the closest thing to a boss.
 That gives a lot of independence and responsibility to our game teams and individuals.
 Together, we work as Metacore – not for or at Metacore.
 These six points should give you a good hunch of what that means in practise.

 2D Game Artist

 Are you a talented Game Artist with a mobile-first skill set?
 And with a strong portfolio of casual 2D game art?That's me